marcdejesus/tymelyneweb/README.md

 npm run dev
 ```

+4. Set up an account with EmailJS and put your information into Contact.jsx

 # 📄 License

 This project is licensed under the MIT License -- see the LICENSE file for details.